AdobeDocs/analytics-platform.en/help/ai-assistant.md

 * **Contractual access**: If you are not able to use AI Assistant, please contact your organization's administrator or Adobe Account Representative.
 Before AI Assistant can be used by your organization, your company must agree to certain GenAI-related legal terms.

-* **Permissions**: The [!UICONTROL Adobe Admin Console] [!UICONTROL Reporting Tools] "AI Assistant Documentation" permission determines access to this tool.
+* **Permissions**: The [!UICONTROL Adobe Admin Console] [!UICONTROL Reporting Tools] "AI Assistant: Product Knowledge" permission determines access to this tool.
 This permission will be added to the Reporting Tools section in mid May.
-You need to ensure that you create a [product profile](https://helpx.adobe.com/enterprise/using/manage-product-profiles.html) in Admin Console with this permission granted, and manually add users to this profile.
+A product profile admin needs to create a [product profile](https://helpx.adobe.com/enterprise/using/manage-product-profiles.html) in Admin Console with this permission granted, and manually add users to this profile.

 ## Access AI Assistant in the Customer Journey Analytics UI